stanislavb/en.coven.nu/game-mechanics/index.md

 In order to participate in the Seven Trials you must have at least four powers by Saturday afternoon.

-## Fuck, Easy and Tap Out
+## Bloody, Easy and Tap Out

 This is the safety technique we will be using for this LARP.
 It has a lot of similarities with the system known as Red, Yellow, Green.

 Escalation:

-The word you use to ask your co-player/s to escalate a scene is “Fuck” or “Fucking”.
+The word you use to ask your co-player/s to escalate a scene is “Bloody”.

 It can be used by itself or in a sentence: i.e. “No, I won’t go with you.
-Fuck off!” would be an invitation to the other player to continue dragging you off or to man handle you more.
+Bloody hell!” would be an invitation to the other player to continue dragging you off or to man handle you more.

 It is always a good idea to try and show what kind of escalation you mean when you extend the invitation.
 For example, if you and another player are having a fight and this has involved only shouting, but you want to escalate the scene and become more physical you could gently push the other player and use the escalation word.
 Await the reply before continuing.

-The other player can now inform you that they accept your offer or invitation to escalate by replying with the escalation word “Fuck/ing”: i.e. “Don’t you fucking start!”.
+The other player can now inform you that they accept your offer, or invitation to escalate by replying with the escalation word “Bloody”: i.e. “Don’t you bloody start!”.

 De-escalation:

 The word you use to ask your co-player/s to de-escalate a scene is “Easy”.

-If you get an invitation to escalate a scene and you do not want to, but you are comfortable continuing the scene at the level it is currently at: use the de-escalation word “Easy”.
+If you get an invitation to escalate a scene and you do not want to, but you are comfortable continuing the scene at the level it is currently at: use the de-escalation word “Easy” to say no thank you.
 For example: “Ok, take it easy!”.
 This turns down the invitation to escalate, but does not end the scene.

-The de-escalation word is not only used as a reply to an escalation request.
-If a player wants a scene to calm down, but not to end, they can inform the other player/s of this by using “Easy” at any time.
+The de-escalation word is not only used as a reply to an escalation request: if a player wants a scene to calm down, but not to end, they can inform the other player/s of this by using the word “Easy” at any time.

 Tap Out:
 Sometimes we just don’t want a certain type of play or a scene suddenly gets too much for us and we want out fast.
 This doesn’t always mean that we want or need to go OFF.